d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 In a convolutional layer, an input array and a *correlation kernel* array are combined to produce an output array through a cross-correlation operation.
-Let's ignore channels for now and see how this works with two-dimensional data and hidden representations.
+Let us ignore channels for now and see how this works with two-dimensional data and hidden representations.
 In :numref:`fig_correlation`,
 the input is a two-dimensional array